Tom puffed on his Aspire CF Sub Ohm. Suddenly, his eyes crossed, his hair stood up on end and steam started coming out of his ears.

 Are you experiencing other side effects?
 It's possible they might not be caused by vaping, but stopping use of tobacco cigarettes.

-People also report cold and flu-like symptoms after quitting smoking, including coughing, sore throats and headaches.
+Studies also suggest a significant increase in cold and flu-like symptoms after quitting smoking, including coughing, sore throats and headaches.

 Generally, it’s hard to say whether your symptoms are caused by vaping or by quitting smoking, but the best advice is to try to address the issue and see what happens.